MDX Syntax Available on nisshi.dev Blog

 nisshi.dev Custom Implementation

-This component is custom-built for nisshi.dev.
+This component is a custom implementation for nisshi.dev.

 A component for adding captions to images and other elements.